Chrome 141 Update — Rollout Plan and FAQ

 - New version available: Chrome 141

-- Current default version: Chrome 114
+- Current default version for new organizations: Chrome 141

 Below you’ll find detailed answers and guidance for a smooth transition.